georgestein/ml-in-cosmology/README.md

 ## ml-in-cosmology
 This github attempts to maintain a comprehensive list of published machine learning applications to cosmology, organized by subject matter and arxiv posting date.
 Each entry contains the paper title, a simple summary of the machine learning methods used in the work, and the arxiv link.
 If I have missed any cosmology papers that you believe should be included please email me at gstein@cita.utoronto.ca or issue a pull request.

 I am currently a PhD Candidate at the Canadian Institute for Theoretical astrophysics, broadly working on problems in computational cosmology, but with a great interest in machine learning methods, and just made this for fun and to help anyone with similar interests.
-More info about me can be found at https://www.cita.utoronto.ca/~gstein/, and cheers to whoever can find which one of the papers below is mine :beers:
+More info about me can be found at https://www.cita.utoronto.ca/~gstein/, and cheers to whoever can find which two of the papers below are mine :beers:

 ---
 ## Table of Contents